-1. Expected outcome - desired or hypothesized outcome (project state) based on conceptual understanding and project design.
-For indicators where insufficient data exists to hypothesize a Project-specific outcome, status will be characterized for trend monitoring over time.
-O Divit for which in Director information with a solution of a state of a sta
+1. Expected outcome - desired or hyp othesized outcome (project state) based on concept ual understanding and project design.
+For inc dicators where insufficient data exists to hypotl hesize a Project-specific outcome, , status will be char acterized for trend monitoring over time. .
+Datas sur ta alta and a set of the state of the state of the set of the state of the sta